 How Do I Identify Cat Diarrhea?

 Well, the first place it’ll show up is in your cat’s litter tray.
 You’re the person who changes the litter tray for them.
 Whether you want to be or not, you’re familiar with your cat’s normal stools!
 A healthy stool is solid, and easy to scoop up.
-Cat diarrhea will be sloppier.
+Diarrhea in cats will be sloppier.
 It’ll have a high liquid content, and it may even be runny.
 It can also be a different colour to your cat’s normal excretions.
 A different – or worse – smell compared to normal stool is also a key indicator of cat diarrhea.
 If you’re not sure, though, there are other potential signs to look out for.

 - Changes in eating habit.
 If your cat is suddenly turning its nose up at its favourite cat food, it can be an early sign that something isn’t right.
 Your cat may be eating less, or even refuse to eat anything at all.
 Also keep an eye on their liquid intake.
 It varies from cat to cat, but taking on much more (or much less) fluid than normal can also be a sign of cat diarrhea.
 In extreme cases, your cat may start losing weight.